 Labour of Love unfolds a material history of Palestine, telling little-heard stories through the intimate catalyst of clothing.
 "Intifada dresses," combining traditional motifs with rifles, maps and political slogans, were stitched by women in protest and solidarity during the First Intifada.
 Such dresses rendered women’s bodies active sites of political resistance, implicitly challenging popular images of women as anonymous carriers of heritage.
 A European-style shift dress, delicately embroidered on blue silk, melded foreign fashion with traditional detail as early as 1921.
 A dress donated from one woman to another after the Nakba, is patched with cloth from a sack of UNRWA flour.
 Polaroids from 1970s Lebanon show bouffanted women in pink embroidered jumpsuits, modelling the earliest designs of embroidery organisations.
 Though men are not perceived as embroiderers, the exhibition features objects and testimonies from men who embroidered as political prisoners in Israeli prisons.
 Their work mingles expressions of national pride with romantic love, disrupting expectations around embroidery and gender.

 At the heart of the exhibition was a forest of 80 historic dresses and accessories, drawn from every region of Palestine.
-Placed in conversation with archival photographs, posters, paintings, music and newly-commissioned video, the exhibition amplifies female voices and histories, casting fresh light on paradigmatic cultural material.
+Placed in conversation with archival photographs, posters, paintings, music and newly-commissioned video, the exhibition amplified female voices and histories, casting fresh light on paradigmatic cultural material.

-Labour of Love also includes a parallel public programme of lectures and events, an educational programme tailored for children, and a catalogue, written by Rachel Dedman and edited by Shuruq Harb.
-Launching in September 2018, the publication features commissioned photographs and written contributions from Chiara de Cesari, Kristine Khouri, Tania Tamari Nasir, Kirsten Scheid and Tina Sherwell.
+Labour of Love also included a parallel public programme of lectures and events, an educational programme tailored for children, and a catalogue, written by Rachel Dedman and edited by Shuruq Harb.
+Launched in October 2018, the publication features commissioned photographs and written contributions from Chiara de Cesari, Kristine Khouri, Tania Tamari Nasir, Kirsten Scheid and Tina Sherwell.